Akili Dada Fellows

-Pamellah is an environmental conservationist by profession with about four years experience.
-She graduated from Moi University with a bachelor of science degree in wildlife management and conservation.
-Previously, she has worked as a research assistant, field assistant and a volunteer in conservation work around Taita Taveta County.
-Currently, she works with Nature Kenya (the East Africa Natural history Society) as a site conservation officer in Taita Hills Forests important bird area.
-The activities under her work are biodiversity monitoring, environmental education in schools and community empowerment to participate in conservation work.
-She is a member of Nature Kenya, Youth for Conservation and Undugu Mentorship Initiative.
-Pamellah delights in mentoring young people in schools, field expeditions, writing articles, and community service.
+Pamellah graduated from Moi University with a bachelor of science degree in wildlife management and conservation.
+She is an environmental conservationist by profession, and has worked as a research assistant, field assistant and a volunteer in conservation work around Taita Taveta County.
+Currently, Pamellah works with Nature Kenya (the East Africa Natural history Society) as a site conservation officer in Taita Hills Forests.
+Her work focuses on biodiversity monitoring, environmental education in schools, and community empowerment to participate in conservation work.
+She is a member of Youth for Conservation and the Undugu Mentorship Initiative.
+Pamellah finds inspiration in mentoring young people, field expeditions, writing articles, and community service.

-Pamellah’s social change project involves environmental education in schools to address lack of awareness on environmental conservation, which has led to deforestation in Taita Hills.
-This has resulted in loss of water catchments, wetlands and endangerment of life.
-Project activities will include education and awareness, clean up events, exchange programmes, and tree planting activities in institutions.
+Social Change Project: Pamellah is working to increase environmental education in Taita Taveta schools to address lack of awareness on environmental conservation, which has led to deforestation in Taita Hills.
+The deforestation has resulted in loss of water catchments, wetlands and endangerment of life.
+Project activities include education and awareness, clean-up events, exchange programs, and tree planting activities in institutions.
 Through her project, Pamellah hopes to transform her community to be more aware of environmental degradation and to contribute to environmental restoration, protection and conservation in the Taita Hills forests and its environs.

-Caroline works as a Volunteer Programme Manager at Ecofinder Kenya organization based in Kisumu.
-She has professional training in Business Administration with IT and has over five years experience working with local communities around the Lake Victoria region on areas of water and sanitation, conservation education and public awareness, green energy and capacity building trainings on entrepreneurship among others.
-She is also an Alumni of Earth Corps, Seattle-WA, USA and Ferry Beach Ecology School, Maine USA.
+Caroline has professional training in Business Administration with IT, and has over five years experience working with local communities around the Lake Victoria region on areas of water and sanitation, conservation education and public awareness, green energy and capacity building trainings on entrepreneurship among others.
+She works as Volunteer Programme Manager at Ecofinder Kenya organization based in Kisumu.
+She She is also an Alumni of Earth Corps, Seattle, WA, USA and Ferry Beach Ecology School, Maine, USA.

-Caroline’s social change project endeavors to promote access to affordable, clean and safe energy to women within the rural and peri urban settlements of Kisumu District.
+Social Change Project: Caroline’s project promotes access to affordable, clean and safe energy to women within the rural and peri urban settlements of Kisumu District.
 Peri urban areas are mostly disadvantaged from many urban services which include modern energy.
 They mainly rely on traditional and unclean energy sources for cooking, lighting and even phone charging.
 This causes numerous problems, including respiratory diseases, fire hazards, lack of disposable income among women, and medical expenditures.
 Women and children are rendered the most vulnerable in such circumstances.
 The project therefore will seek to establish energy micro enterprises run by women and will provide trainings on entrepreneurship.
 The project will also undertake a ‘Women Savings for a Change’ initiative to ensure ownership for rural women of clean and safe energy for lighting and cooking.

-A nutritionist by profession, Maria is a co-founder and the CEO of The Action Foundation, a registered NGO based in Kenya that seeks to improve the lives of children living with disabilities.
+Maria earned a Bachelor of Science degree in Foods, Nutrition and Dietetics from Kenyatta University, and is currently pursuing a Masters degree in the same field.
+Her research interest is in the nutritional management of developmental disabilities in children, with emphasis on autism and cerebral palsy.
+A nutritionist by profession, Maria is a co-founder and the CEO of The Action Foundation, a Kenya-based NGO that seeks to improve the lives of children living with disabilities.
 She has volunteered in projects supporting persons with disabilities in Mathare and Kenyatta University since 2009.
-After earning a Bachelor of Science degree in Foods, Nutrition and Dietetics from Kenyatta University, she is currently pursuing a Masters degree in the same field.
-Her research interest is in the nutritional management of developmental disabilities in children, with emphasis on autism and cerebral palsy.
 She is passionate about giving children with special needs opportunities to learn, play and develop their social and motor skills.
 She enjoys reading, writing poetry, cooking, singing and travelling.